reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

       new: metadata.isNew,
     })

+  }
   // omit rendering logic
 }
 ```

 We read the list of notifications from cache and the new metadata entries from the notificationsSlice, and continue displaying them the same way as before.

-As a final step, we can do some additional cleanup here - the `postsSlice` is no longer being used, so that can be removed entirely.
+As a final step, we can do some additional cleanup.
+The actual `createSlice` call in `postsSlice.ts` is no longer being used, so we can delete the slice object and its associated selectors + types, then remove `postsReducer` from the Redux store.

+## What You've Learned

 With that, we've finished converting our application over to use RTK Query!
 All of the data fetching has been switched over to use RTKQ, and we've improved the user experience by adding optimistic updates and streaming updates.

-## What You've Learned

 As we've seen, RTK Query includes some powerful options for controlling how we manage cached data.
 While you may not need all of these options right away, they provide flexibility and key capabilities to help implement specific application behaviors.